MayaShenHongyu/VR-file-generator/UserManual.md

 There are three forms to enable users to generate these files: configuration form, scene basic information form, and object form.

--   Configuration File Form: generate configuration file
+-   Configuration File Form: for generating configuration files; this form is customizable.
     <img src="/user-manual-images/configuration_file_builder.png" alt="Config builder" width="60%" />
 -   Scene Basic Information Form: set up basic information of a scene
     <img src="/user-manual-images/scene_builder_1.png" alt="Scene builder 1" width="60%" />
--   Object Form: specify the parameters of an object -- object type (e.g. car), velocity, start position, end position, etc.
+-   Object Form: for specifying the parameters of an object -- object type (e.g. car), velocity, start position, end position, etc; this form is customizable.
     -   A scene consists of multiple objects.
 The user will specify object number in scene basic information form, and the user will be asked to fill in one object form for each object.
         <img src="/user-manual-images/scene_builder_3.png" width="60%" alt="Object form"  />

 ### How this file generator differs from the previous file generator

--   This file generator allows users to edit the forms (described above) via a JSON file.
+-   This file generator allows users to edit two of the forms described above (Configuration File Form and Object Form) via a JSON file.
 This means that users can specify the format of the generated files.
 For instance, you could add a new option "pink" to the "feedbackColor" entry in the "config.JSON" file.
 In the previous file generator, these forms are hardcoded, which means that you have to change the code in order to change the forms.
 -   For trial file generation, this file generator allows users to specify the repeated times for each selected scene, then randomize the scenes.
 In the previous file generator, you could randomize the selected scenes but they only appear one time.

 #### Potential drawbacks